Monitoring and Operations

 - Log inbound HTTP requests and response status codes.

-- Monitor file arrival in the configured directory.
+- Monitor file arrival patterns at the configured SFTP location.

 - The number of enrolled patients.